 Are Tom and Jerry Best Friends?

-Why they feel like friends sometimes
+Why they read as friends sometimes

 - The conflict is usually playful: most episodes feel like a high-stakes prank war, not real hatred.

-What makes it work is that neither of them is truly free.
-Tom is usually chasing Jerry because it’s his “job” (or he’s trying to impress someone).
-Jerry is usually defending his home and trying not to get caught.
-The chase is the routine… but the concern is the tell.
+Here is what makes it work for me.
+Neither of them is truly free.
+Tom chases Jerry because it is his job, or because he is trying to impress a human.
+Jerry fights back because he is defending his home and does not want to get caught.
+The chase is the routine.
+The concern is the tell.
+It is the strongest case anyone can make for calling Tom and Jerry best friends.

-Why does Tom chase Jerry if they’re not true enemies?
+Why does Tom chase Jerry?

-What changes the vibe from episode to episode
+What changes the vibe

 Are Spike and Tom friends?

-The impact Tom and Jerry had on pop culture
+How Tom and Jerry shaped pop culture

 What I think made it timeless